Mr-Bazoo/Mr-Bazoo/README.md

 - 👋 Hi, I’m @Mr-Bazoo
 - 👀 I’m interested in teaching children coding
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on helping children code and use git

 <!---